There was a reason why Tony Stark hated Loki to a certain degree.

 "And your new nickname, the Iron Weapon?"

 "Not the worst one I've had."
-He smoothly added, and Steve noticed the woman becoming swiftly frustrated with the way he was able to evade the questions she threw at him.
+He calmly added.
+Steve noticed the woman becoming swiftly frustrated with the way he was able to evade the questions she threw at him.

 "Do you care to tell us why it doesn't seem to matter to you?"